San Francisco Employment Practice Attorney Serving the Bay Area

 We can help you with all of your policy matters, including the adoption of forms and employment practices.
 You may call us before you make important decisions so that you can make the best decision and avoid liability.
 In California, employers with more than five employees must comply with the California Fair Employment and Housing Act (FEHA), which prohibits discrimination in hiring and firing, harassment, or retaliation.
 FEHA requires employers to provide leave for employees due to pregnancy or childbirth, and to provide family and medical leave rights for employers with 50 or more employees.
 The Act also requires employers to provide reasonable accommodations for employees or job applicants with disabilities.
 Under FEHA, employees can sue for reinstatement or hiring, back pay, emotional distress damages, attorney fees and court costs, and punitive damages.

 Bay Area Employment Lawyers Rand L. Stephens and Richard Koss advise employers on California employment practices and represent employers in all areas of employment-related litigation.
 For the convenience of our clients, we maintain offices throughout the Bay Area, including Antioch, Redwood City, Martinez and Richmond, CA, and are available to meet with you at any of these locations.

-For advice and representation from highly experienced employment lawyers, contact Rand L. Stephens and Richard Koss for a free consultation today.
+For advice and representation from highly experienced employment lawyers, contact Rand L. Stephens and Richard Koss for a consultation today.